picolibc/picolibc/README.md

    specification.

  * Support %a/%A in scanf.
 Support arbitrary precision in %a/%A printf.
+Fix NaN/INF formatting in %a/%A printf.
 Thanks to Ahmed Shehab.

  * Provide a build-time option to enable %n in printf.
 This is disabled by default for security concerns, but supported in case